apache/spark/docs/monitoring.md

 ### Applying compaction of old event log files

-A long-running streaming application can bring a huge single event log file which may cost a lot to maintain and also requires bunch of resource to replay per each update in Spark History Server.
+A long-running streaming application can bring a huge single event log file which may cost a lot to maintain and also requires a bunch of resource to replay per each update in Spark History Server.

 Enabling <code>spark.eventLog.rolling.enabled</code> and <code>spark.eventLog.rolling.maxFileSize</code> would
 let you have multiple event log files instead of single huge event log file which may help some scenarios on its own,